How to Choose AI Hardware and GPU for AI Workloads: A Decision Framework

 Most failed hardware choices don’t trace back to a wrong benchmark score.
 They trace back to a reasonable-looking score that answered a question nobody in the room thought to challenge.
 The number was defensible; the framing around it was not.

 Hardware selection in AI workloads is a multivariate decision under uncertainty — workloads change, operating constraints are partially known, and cost, latency, throughput, and reliability interact in ways that resist simple optimization.
-What follows is a step-by-step framework for treating that complexity as an organizational decision — one that draws on benchmarks but doesn’t reduce to them.
+What follows is a reasoning scaffold for engineering teams working through that complexity: a step-by-step framework that draws on benchmarks but doesn’t reduce to them, and that complements rather than replaces an organization’s own procurement and evaluation process.

 Step one: define the decision before running any benchmarks